-They start with Thomas Malthus, who wrote An Essay on the Principle of Population in 1798 to counter what he felt were unrealistic and counter-productive efforts to alleviate poverty in London.
+They start with Robert Malthus, who wrote An Essay on the Principle of Population in 1798 to counter what he felt were unrealistic and counter-productive efforts to alleviate poverty in London.
 Proving Malthus wrong will somehow show that there aren’t too many of us two centuries later.

 It’s easier to prove Malthus wrong if his position is misrepresented.
 From the video:

 The myth of overpopulation began in England in 1798 when a vicar named Thomas Malthus, who fancied himself something of a mathematician, saw that food production increased incrementally but people increased exponentially.
 He sat down and did some simple math, and summarily decided that the world would be out of food by 1890.

 The world was already “out of food” in the sense that not enough was being produced to feed existing people.

 Either PRI didn’t bother to read the whole essay or they intentionally took his comments out of context:

 He blamed reduced mortality rates, and recommended killing off the have-nots of society lest the haves starve to death.

 Parliament was encouraging earlier marriage and paying a bonus for every child beyond two.
 Early marriage was to intended reduce pre-marital sex, and larger families’ poverty would be reduced with welfare.